felipepastorelima/react-pet-hotel/README.md

 Version: **1.0.4**

-The ScaffoldHub project file needed to generate the application is at the 1-Project folder.
+The base projects are at 1-Project folder.

 ## Basics